yangjy0826/Microsoft-Q-/README.md

 ```

 ### 3.2
-By following the step 1 to step 4 in the [tutorial document](https://docs.microsoft.com/en-us/quantum/quantum-writeaquantumprogram?view=qsharp-preview&tabs=tabid-vs2017), you are able to get new 'Operation.qs' and 'Driver.cs', which is like this:</br>
+By following the step 1 to step 4 in the [tutorial document](https://docs.microsoft.com/en-us/quantum/quantum-writeaquantumprogram?view=qsharp-preview&tabs=tabid-vs2017), you are able to add content into the `Bell.qs` and `Driver.cs`, which is like this:</br>
-Code in 'Bell.qs' is:</br>
+Code in `Bell.qs` is:</br>
 ```C#
 namespace Quantum.Bell
 {